futuring-architectures/futuring-architectures.github.io/docs/framework.md

 These are not mere steps or phases: they are *components* in their own right.
 Each is wholly complementary and sets clear boundaries to the others.
 This also allows them to leverage different and well-established disciplines:

-* [Strategic Design] to reveal (latent resources and capabilities, and external trends and forces),
+* [Strategic Design] to reveal (latent resources and capabilities, and emergent trends and forces),
 * [Service Design] to position (a perspective with qualitative research and ideation techniques),
 * [Customer Development] to organise (solutions in search of a repeatable and scalable business).